Unbiased Inversion-Based Fault Estimation of Systems with Non-Minimum Phase Fault-to-Output Dynamics: The Proposed Inversion-Based Fault Estimation for Non-minimum Phase Fault to Output Systems

 where $\mathbf{K}_1^f$ is given by, and

-According to Theorem \ref{thm:u-uaux}, $\mathbf{F}^{aux}_{2M}(k-2M)$ represents a construction of $\mathbf{F}_{2M}(k-2M)$ if the fault-to-output dynamics has no transmission zeros.
-For the general case, we define a dummy state variable $z^f(k-2M)$ that satisfies the following relationship,
+According to Theorem \ref{thm:u-uaux}, $\mathbf{F}^{aux}_{}(k-2M)$ represents a construction of $\mathbf{F}_{}(k-2M)$ if the fault-to-output dynamics has no transmission zeros.
+For the general case, we define a dummy state variable $z^f(k-2M)$ that satisfies the following relationship, { } Moreover, we define,